eN0Rm/certbot-zimbra/README.md

 Letsencrypt by default tries to verify a domain using https, so the script should work fine if [*zimbraReverseProxyMailMode*](https://wiki.zimbra.com/wiki/Enabling_Zimbra_Proxy_and_memcached#Protocol_Requirements_Including_HTTPS_Redirect)s is set to *both* or *https*.
 May not work for *http* only.

-This is still a BETA script.
-Tested on:
+This is an ALPHA script, UNTESTED.
+The basic idea should work, but errors or typos are possible and it may not complete successfully, leaving your system in a unknown state.

+The previous version was tested on:
 * 8.7.11_UBUNTU16
 * 8.7.11_RHEL7
 * 8.6_RHEL7